 Preservation and protection of open space lands continues to remain a top priority for Franklin residents.
 The continued financial support shown by Township residents allowed for land preservation of many properties.
+The community has continued to support Franklin's ability to leverage funding via partnering with other entities (e.g., Chester

-Franklin Township has continued to explore relationships with external funding sources for land conservation (e.g. Chester County, Natural Lands, and Brandywine Conservancy).
+County, Natural Lands, and Brandywine Conservancy).